-Managing workplace culture is one of the most difficult and one of the most important aspect of organisational success nowadays.
+Managing workplace culture is one of the most difficult and one of the most important aspects of organisational success nowadays.
 This is especially true for the hospitality industry.

 The hospitality industry is among the most multicultural and diverse industries in terms of workforce.

-Organisations that bring everyone on board and aligns them to the purpose by ensuring well being and equal opportunities to all thrives and survives.
+Organisations that bring everyone on board and align them to the purpose by ensuring well-being and equal opportunities to all thrive and survive.